plainsight16/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 751: execute permsisson for every user chmod 007: grants access to everyone except file owner and group
 chmod: change mode of file
+--reference=olleh filename: to copy mode of a file to another